fabi-cast/game-analytics/README.md

-# game-analytics
+# Game Analytics

-Diverse case studies in Game Analytics
+I love mobile games and this repo contains diverse case studies in Game Analytics based on fictional data.